 Revelations and intelligence

-God chose means other than intelligence to communicate with us.
-He chose to reveal himself through the heart, not the mind, through channels that valued understanding at a metaphorical level rather than a measurable transactionality.
+It appears God chose means other than intelligence to communicate with us.
+He chose to reveal himself through the heart, not the mind, through channels that valued understanding at an allegorical level rather than a measurable transactionality.
 Perhaps because from where he stands, the reality is far too complex to explain, too daunting for us.

 For my thoughts are not your thoughts,